Chart Color Schemes

 An assessment of population growth drivers in Glen Alpine reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch since the Census, Glen Alpine's population is estimated at around 4,492 as of Nov 2025.
-This reflects an increase of 63 people (1.4%) since the 2021 Census, which reported a population of 4,429 people.
-The change is inferred from the resident population of 4,140, estimated by AreaSearch following examination of the latest Estimated Resident Population data release by the ABS in Jun 2024, and an additional 6 validated new addresses since the Census date.
-This level of population equates to a density ratio of 838 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 56% of overall population gains during recent periods.
+As of Nov 2025, Glen Alpine's population is estimated at around 4,572, reflecting an increase of 143 people since the 2021 Census.
+This increase represents a growth rate of approximately 3.2%.
+The change is inferred from AreaSearch's estimation of the resident population as 4,456 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 6 validated new addresses since the Census date.
+This level of population results in a density ratio of 853 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Overseas migration contributed approximately 56% of overall population gains during recent periods, primarily driving growth for the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Considering the projected demographic shifts, exceptional growth, placing in the top 10 percent of statistical areas analysed by AreaSearch, is predicted over the period with the suburb expected to grow by 4,397 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 100.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in Jun 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts, exceptional growth is predicted for Glen Alpine (SA2), placing it in the top 10 percent of statistical areas analysed by AreaSearch.
+By 2041, the area is expected to grow by approximately 4,398 persons, reflecting a gain of around 97.1% over the 17-year period.

 Frequently Asked Questions - Population